EdwardHamHam/AuthMePE/README.md

-# LoginSecurityPE
+# AuthMePE
-A port of Bukkit's LoginSecurity to PocketMine
+A port of Bukkit's AuthMe_Reloaded to PocketMine